Rational pullbacks of Galois covers: Proofs of Theorem and its variants

-\begin{proof}[Proof of Theorem \ref{thm:main-general-fields}{\rm (a-3)}] Now, let $G=A\times H$, where $A$ is an abelian group of even order and $H$ is any non-solvable group which occurs as a regular Galois group over $k$.
-We use the non-solvability assumption only to obtain that there are then no Galois covers of genus $\le 1$ with group $H$, and a fortiori none with group $G$.
-Take a tuple $(C_1,\ldots,C_R)$ of classes of $A\le G$ as in the previous case, and prolong it by a fixed tuple $(C_{R+1},\ldots,C_S)$ of classes which occurs as some ramification type for $H$ over $k$.
-With the appropriate choice of branch point set for the $H$-cover, we obtain a Galois cover with group $A\times H$, where once again the branch points with involution inertia in $A$ can be chosen freely (outside of the fixed branch points of the $H$-cover).
-Increasing $R$ as above (whilst fixing $(C_{R+1},\ldots,C_S)$), we again obtain that Condition \ref{cond:manycovers}(a) is fulfilled, and so the assertion of Theorem \ref{thm:main_arb_fields} holds over $k$ for Galois covers of genus $\ge 2$.
-Since $G$ has no Galois covers of genus $\le 1$, Theorem \ref{thm:main1}(a) holds for $G$ over all fields of characteristic $0$. \end{proof}
+\begin{proof}[Proof of Theorem \ref{thm:main-general-fields}{\rm (a-3)}] Let $G=A\times H$, where $A$ is an abelian group of even order and $H$ is any non-solvable group which occurs as a regular Galois group over $k$.
+We use the non-solvability assumption only to obtain that there are no Galois covers of genus $\le 1$ with group $G$.
+Take a tuple $(C_1,\ldots,C_R)$ of classes of $A\le G$ as in the proof of Theorem \ref{thm:main-general-fields}{\rm (a-2)}, and prolong it by a fixed tuple $(C_{R+1},\ldots,C_S)$ of classes which occurs as some ramification type for $H$ over $k$.
+With the appropriate choice of branch point set for the $H$-cover, we obtain a $k$-regular Galois cover with group $A\times H$ where, once again, the branch points with involution inertia in $A$ can be chosen freely (outside of the fixed branch points of the $H$-cover).
+Increasing $R$ as in the proof of Theorem \ref{thm:main-general-fields}{\rm (a-2)} (whilst fixing $(C_{R+1},\ldots,C_S)$), we again obtain that Condition \ref{cond:manycovers}(a) is fulfilled, and so Theorem \ref{thm:main_arb_fields} holds over $k$ for Galois covers of genus $\ge 2$.
+As there is no Galois cover of group $G$ and genus $\le 1$, Theorem \ref{thm:main1}(b) holds for $G$ over all fields of characteristic $0$. \end{proof}

-\begin{proof}[Proof of Theorem \ref{thm:main-general-fields}{\rm (a-4)}] Let $H_{g,d}$ denote the moduli space of simply branched covers (i.e., all non-trivial inertia groups are generated by transpositions) of degree $d$ and genus $g$.
-It is known (\cite{arbarello-cornalba}) that $H_{g,5}$ is unirational for all $g\ge 6$, and in fact, this holds even over the smallest field of definition $\mathbb{Q}$ (and therefore over all fields of characteristic zero).
+\begin{proof}[Proof of Theorem \ref{thm:main-general-fields}{\rm (a-4)}] Let $M_{g,d}$ be the moduli space of simply branched covers (i.e., all non-trivial inertia groups are generated by transpositions) of degree $d$ and genus $g$.
+It is known (see \cite{AC81}) that $M_{g,5}$ is unirational for all $g\ge 6$ and, in fact, this holds even over the smallest field of definition $\mathbb{Q}$ (and, hence, over all fields of characteristic zero).